 Melina van Leeuwen performs nationally as a soloist, chamber musician and orchestral performer.

 An avid chamber music artist, she is a founding member of the Chrysalis Trio, formed together with flautist Kiran Phatak and violist Katie Yap.
 The ensemble was awarded a competitive Australian National Academy of Music Artists title and embarked on a national tour in 2019.
-Melina was a featured soloist for the Melbourne Recital Centre’s 2019 Tenth Birthday Gala Concert and for the Melbourne Chamber Orchestra's opening 2016 concert series 'Classical Visions.'
-She has performed with Syzygy Ensemble, Kegelstatt Ensemble, Rubiks Collective, Inventi Ensemble, Forest Collective, Halcyon ensemble, and Australia’s Seven Harp Ensemble.
-Melina has appeared as Principal Harp with the Australian World Orchestra, Australian Chamber Orchestra, Australian Brandenburg Orchestra, Orchestra Victoria, and the Tasmanian, West Australian, and Melbourne Symphony Orchestras.
+Highlights for Melina as a featured soloist have included multiple Sydney Symphony Fellows Concerts in 2022, the Melbourne Recital Centre’s 2019 Tenth Birthday Gala Concert and the Melbourne Chamber Orchestra's opening 2016 concert series.
+She has performed chamber music with Syzygy Ensemble, Kegelstatt Ensemble, Rubiks Collective, Inventi Ensemble, Forest Collective, Halcyon ensemble, and Australia’s Seven Harp Ensemble.
+Melina has appeared as Principal Harp with the Australian World Orchestra, Australian Chamber Orchestra, Australian Brandenburg Orchestra, Melbourne Chamber Orchestra, Orchestra Victoria/the Australian Ballet, and the Tasmanian, West Australian, and Melbourne Symphony Orchestras.
 Popular artist collaborations include performing with the Violent Femmes (USA), the Hilltop Hoods, Missy Higgins, Kate Miller-Heidke, Paul Kelly, Evanescence (USA), Ben Folds (USA), Josh Groban (USA) and "kamikaze cabaret" artist Meow Meow.

 Melina is passionate about collaborating with composers to expand the harp repertoire.
 Recent works written for her include Sonata for Harp [The Bamboo Forest] (2020) by Stuart Greenbaum, and The Chrysalis Game (2019) by Natalie Williams, written for the Chrysalis Trio with the support of ANAM and Country Arts SA.
-In 2021 Chrysalis were featured performers for a new chamber opera by Kevin March (USA) as part of the Victorian Opera double-bill Echo and Narcissus.
+In 2021 Chrysalis were featured performers for the Green Room Award-winning Echo and Narcissus by Kevin March (USA), a Victorian Opera producion that won best new work (opera) in 2022.

 Performance highlights include the 2016 Helpmann award-winning Australian World Orchestra tour with Sir Simon Rattle, appearing as Principal Harp for the Australian World Orchestra's 2019 National Tour season, the 2014 World Harp Congress; 2017 Dark Mofo festival; 2018 Mofo festival; Port Fairy Spring Music Festival; Canberra International Music Festival; Bendigo International Festival of Exploratory Music; the 2013 ARIA-award winning ‘Conversations with Ghosts’ collaborative project of James Ledger, Paul Kelly and Genevieve Lacey; and appearing as a guest soloist for the 2010 World Expo in Shanghai, China.